 Graduate degree programs:

-As a prospective graduate student, you are required to submit an application to the ASU Graduate College.
-Be prepared to submit program-specific supplementary materials for your concentration with your Graduate College application.
+As a prospective graduate student, you are required to submit an application to ASU Graduate Education.
+Be prepared to submit program-specific supplementary materials for your concentration with your Graduate Education application.